takanory/slides/20220429pyconus/index.rst

 ---------
 `slides.takanory.net <https://slides.takanory.net>`__

 ..
-This slide available on slides.takanory.net.
+This slide is available on slides.takanory.net.
    And I've already shared this slide on Twitter.

 Why **ver.
 2** in the title?